-- Competitive workplaces can sharply reduce applications by women to a job, raising the gender gap by as much as 125%. - Making competition team-based can eliminate this effect. - Lowering the degree of competition can also help reduce this effect and eliminate the gender gap in application rates.
+- Competitive workplaces can sharply reduce applications by women to a job, raising the gender gap by as much as 125%. - Making competition team-based can eliminate this effect. - Lowering the degree of competition also helps reduce this effect and eliminate the gender gap in application rates